The AI Trust Gap: How AI Products Sell Their Own Fixes

-Why People Are Paying Premium Prices for Dumb Phones?
+Why Are People Paying Premium Prices for Dumb Phones?

 Apple Shareholder Lawsuit Targets AI Claims